Seba-san/bb_mpu9150/README.md

 ####[mpu9150_node](https://github.com/vmayoral/bb_mpu9150/blob/master/src/mpu9150_node.cpp)
 Get samples from the Invensense MPU9150 sensor and output these processed samples.
-Outputs can be either euler angles, quaternions, calibrated accelerometer or calibrated magnetometer.
+Outputs are of the Imu message type and MagneticField message type
 Default values (these values should be changed at the local_defaults.h and afterwards the code should be cross-compiled again):
 * Default I2C Bus: 1 (i2c-2 at the Beaglebone).
 * Default sample rate: 10 Hz
 * Default yaw mix factor: 4

 #####Published topics
-*imu_euler (std_msgs::String)*
+*/imu/data_raw (std_msgs::Imu)*
+*/imu/mag (std_msgs::MagneticField)*